sanger-bentley-group/gps-pipeline/README.md

   | `SSS_Determinant` | Other AMR | Known determinants that inferred the SSS resistance |
   | `SXT_Res` | Other AMR | Inferred resistance against Co-Trimoxazole (SXT) |
   | `SXT_Determinant` | Other AMR | Known determinants that inferred the SXT resistance |
-> ℹ️ For resistance phenotypes, S = Susceptible, I = Intermediate, and R = Resistant

 ### Options
 - The table below contains the available options that can be used when you run the pipeline